mikeygough/my-ACS1710-Web-Architecture/Assignments/03-More-Forms.md

 Download the [starter code](https://github.com/Tech-at-DU/ACS-1710-Homework-3-Forms-Starter) and initialize your own GitHub repo in that directory.

-Next, go to [GitHub.com](https://github.com) and create a new repository for your project. **IMPORTANT: Make sure the box for "Initialize with a README" is NOT checked**.

 Refresh the page in your newly-created GitHub repo to make sure your changes were successfully pushed.

 Finally, for this assignment, you'll need to install the Pillow and Requests libraries: